esnya/cakephp3_opauthlogin/README.md

-# Opauth plugin for CakePHP 3.0
+# Autentication with Opauth plugin for CakePHP 3.0

 ## Requirements